Nowa Huta: History

-The historic area of present-day Nowa Huta is one of the few places in Poland settled continuously since the neolithic age.
+The historic area of present-day Nowa Huta is one of the few places in Poland settled continuously since the Neolithic age.
 Archaeological research has discovered a large Celtic and West Slavic settlement.
 In the 8th century, a mound was erected nearby by the Vistulans tribe.
 According to legend, the Wanda Mound is a tomb of Wanda, daughter of Krakus, a mythical founder of Kraków.
 In the 13th century, a Cistercian monastery in the village of Mogiła was built.

 In the nineteenth century and at the beginning of the twentieth century, during the partitions of Poland and up to World War I, the outskirts of Nowa Huta constituted a border between territories controlled by Austria-Hungary and Russia.
 One can find historic Austro-Hungarian fortresses there, as well as one of Europe's oldest permanent airfields (Kraków-Rakowice-Czyżyny Airport, currently housing the Polish Aviation Museum).

 Following the Vistula–Oder Offensive in 1945, the Socialist government had encountered substantial resistance to their new regime from middle-class residents of Kraków.
 A referendum held by the authorities was soundly defeated by the people of Kraków – a major cause of embarrassment to the government.
 To "correct the class imbalance", the authorities commenced building a satellite industrial city to attract people from lower socioeconomic backgrounds to the region, such as peasants and the working-class.

 Nowa Huta was created in 1949 as a separate city near Kraków, on terrain repossessed by the Socialist government from the former villages of Mogiła, Pleszów and Krzesławice.
 It was planned as a colossal center of heavy industry.
 The city was intended to become an ideal city for Socialist propaganda, and populated primarily by industrial workers.
 In 1951, it became a part of the city of Kraków as its new district, and in the following year, construction of tramway connections was underway.
+On January 1, 1951, the Council of Ministers issued a decision to dissolve the Mogiła municipality.
+As a result, several suburban villages previously belonging to the abolished commune were incorporated into Kraków’s Nowa Huta district.
+These included: Branice, Chałupki, Chałupki Górne, Holendry, Kopanina, Kujawy, Mogiła, Piekiełko, Pleszów, Ruszcza, Stryjów, and Wola Rusiecka.

-On July 22, 1954, the Vladimir Lenin Steelworks was opened, and in less than twenty years, the factory became the largest steel mill in Poland.
+On 22 July 1954 the Vladimir Lenin Steelworks was opened, and in less than twenty years, the factory became the largest steel mill in Poland.
 In the 1960s, the city expanded rapidly.
 The monumental architecture of the Plac Centralny (Central Square) was surrounded by colossal apartment blocks.
 In the 1970s, steel production reached seven million tons annually.
 At the same time, the largest tobacco factory in Poland was opened there, as well as a colossal cement factory.